Ann Coulter Reacts To Eminem Rape Rap [Video]

 “It’s unfortunate that the left from Berkeley to Eminem, with his rap songs, has normalized violence against women as Eminem has done.
 He talks about f-ing women with an umbrella until the bleep comes out…this goes on for years.
 He denounces gays, uses ugly terms; his homophobia and his misogyny is quite well known…it’s one thing if it’s just some idiot who, by the way is no longer a kid, but now we’re seeing it play out with professors at Berkeley and the head of the Berkeley police.
 It’s just become quite normal for the left to behave in these violent ways toward women and gays.”

-In a follow-up question about whether Eminem (Marshall Mathers) was helping to boost Ann Coulter’s brand with his controversial if not “shady” rap, she replied that “I think I can get publicity without having these incomprehensible and yet still ugly and violent lyrics written.
+In a follow-up question about whether Eminem (Marshall Mathers) was helping to boost Ann Coulter’s brand with his controversial if not “shady” rap, she replied that, “I think I can get publicity without having these incomprehensible and yet still ugly and violent lyrics written.
 I think he’s getting more publicity off of me.”

 In the same song, Eminem, 44, fantasizes about murdering actress Jamie Lee Curtis by beating her with a space heater.